t41372/t41372.github.io/README.md

 - `get-command-list`
   - print all the command available
-- `print`
+- `print` or `echo`
-  - print everything follow
+  - print everything follow.
+HTML contents are allowed lol.
 - `about`
   - print some of my information along with some ascii arts
 - `clear`